Read letters from Katie Griffin

 About Katie Griffin's ministry

-Nevertheless, ALIDD churches are active centers in their communities, with soup kitchens, clothing closets, sewing workshops and other outreach activities.
+Katie also continues to be active in ALIDD, where her husband is a minister.
+ALIDD churches are active centers in their communities, with soup kitchens, clothing closets, sewing workshops and other outreach activities.
 In times of natural disasters such as floods and drought, ALIDD churches are often the focal points through which ecumenical agencies distribute food, clothing, bedding and other necessary items to disaster victims.
-ALIDD is unique among Pentecostal seminaries in that it offers a critical (rather than literal) theological education to students at a popular level.
+ALIDD also promotes a critical (rather than literal) theological education to students at a popular level.
 Students at the seminary struggle to try to understand and minister the biblical message of salvation and liberation within contexts of poverty, abuse and delinquency.

 About Katie Griffin

-Most of Katie’s teaching takes place in Buenos Aires, but she also travels to extension sites to give intensive workshops.
-“I enjoy the traveling,” writes Katie, “because it helps me to understand the reality of the living situations for the great majority of the poor in Argentina.”
+Since the birth of her second child and the beginnings of her doctoral studies, Katie’s teaching has taken place in Buenos Aires.
+Previously she traveled frequently to extension sites to give intensive workshops.
+“I miss the traveling,” writes Katie, “because it provided me with a constant contact with the reality of the living situations for the great majority of the poor in Argentina.”

 Katie is a clergy member of Cayuga-Syracuse Presbytery.
-She is married to Rev. Daniel A. Fratea, an ALIDD pastor.
+She is married to Rev. Daniel A. Fratea, a psychologist and pastor of ALIDD.
 They have a daughter, Noelia Nicole Fratea Griffin, and a son, Brian Daniel Fratea Griffin.

 Katie - September 18